aniolpetit/irwa-2025-group06/project_progress/part_1/IRWA_Part1_Report.md

 **Dataset Statistics:**
 - **Total Records**: 28,080 fashion product records
 - **Total Columns**: 25 fields (including original and processed fields)
-- **Data Completeness**: Most core fields are well-populated with minimal missing values
+- **Data Completeness**: Most core fields are well-populated with minimal missing values.
+We can highlight `average_rating` as the field with the most missing values, with an 8% missing.

 ### 4.2 Text Characteristics and Tokenization Impact